paulwexler/opinions/on_coding/README.md

 as we've already achieved our purpose in that LineFilter only does one thing and it frees LineRedactor to only implement the redaction.

-The redaction is straight forward.
-* All IP addresses must have their digits replaced with "X".\
-  IP addresses are 4 8-bit numbers (0-255) separated by ".".
-* All passwords must be replaced with "REDACTED".\
-  The passwords are encoded in a JSON dict as the value of the "password" key (using a case-insensitive match).

 We'll use the regular expression substitution method re.sub to replace the passwords and IP addresses.